10 Best HVAC

 Check Credentials

-Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+When looking for an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
+In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor must have at least three years of experience and must show proof of both general liability and property damage insurance.
-Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can help your decision.
+Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
 Choose a company with stellar reviews and stories of positive experiences from customers.

 Understand Work Details

-Always make sure you understand the details of any project.
-For HVAC repairs, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are finished to ensure that it’s working properly.
-When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, model, energy efficiency, brand, and features.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Make sure you know the details of your project before starting.
+For HVAC repairs, have your provider list which parts require replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When replacing your HVAC system, ask your contractor to provide details on the new features, estimated installation time, model, energy efficiency, and brand.
+Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties